-The inverse map $\Uc \hat M \ra G\hat M$ is also continuous by the continuity of the exponential map and considering equations of the form \eqref{eqn:dGX} where $d_X(g(t), h(t))$ grows sublinearly.
-We can show the continuity of the integral values under $g$ and $h$ by cutting off for $|t| > N$. \end{proof}
+The inverse map $\Uc \hat{M} \to G\hat{M}$ is also continuous due to the continuity of the exponential map and considerations involving \eqref{eqn:dGX}, where $d_X(g(t), h(t))$ grows sublinearly.
+The continuity of integral values under $g$ and $h$ can be shown by cutting off for $|t| > N$.